GEMP-UFC-Crateus/topicos-programacao-competitiva/Guide to Competitive Programming (Antii Laaksonen)/README.md

 Thus, we can take the remainder after every operation, and the numbers will never become too large.

 **Floating Point Numbers** The required precision of the answer is usually given in the problem statement.
 An easy way to output the answer is to use the `printf` function and give the number of decimal places in the formatting string.
-For example, the following code prints the value of `x` with 9 decimal places:
+For example, the following code prints the value of `x` with 4 decimal places:

 ```
+float x = 12.3456789;
-printf("%.9f\n", x);
+printf("%.4f\n", x); // 12.3456
 ```

 ### 2.1.3 Shortening Code